Tatsh/re3-installer/README.md

 _DIR2_ must be the directory containing the Audio directory from the second disc.

 Both arguments must be of the same type.

+This project supports Linux and macOS, and possibly BSD.
+Does not yet support Windows.